 Any hardware devices attached to your Windows system require you to install hardware drivers to work properly.
 The hardware drivers have low-level access to your Windows system so that they can work as they should.
 Since the drivers get access to the kernel, Windows requires those drivers to be officially signed.
-This means Microsoft tries to block any attempt to install unsigned drivers in Windows 10.
+This means Microsoft tries to block any attempt to install unsigned drivers in Windows.

 However, there will be times when you need to install unofficial drivers, unsigned drivers, or even old drivers with no digital signature.
 It’s possible but not quite as easy as installing signed drivers.

 Note: Checking driver signatures is a security feature and disabling it is not recommended.
 Only install unsigned drivers from trusted sources.
 Always back up your computer fully before proceeding and ensure you’ve created a recovery drive.
 An untrusted driver could render your PC unusable without a complete format.

-There are three different ways to install unsigned drivers in Windows 10.
+There are three different ways to install unsigned drivers in Windows.
 Each works, so pick the one you feel most comfortable using or whichever works best for you.

 1. Install Unsigned Drivers From Advanced Boot Menu

 The easiest way to install unsigned drivers is to use the Windows Advanced Boot menu.
 To do that:

 - Press Win + X, navigate to “Shutdown,” then Shift + left-click on the “Restart” option.
 This action will restart your system and will take you to the Advanced Boot menu.
-Here, select the “Troubleshooting” option.

 - In the Troubleshoot section, select “Advanced Options.”